Abu Kamal: Iranian presence

 Following the elimination of ISIS, Iranian-allied militias have occupied Abu Kamal and its countryside since late 2017.
-Since the end of 2017, the Iraqi Popular Mobilization Forces, which are linked to the Iranian Islamic Revolutionary Guard Corps (IRGC), had control of the al-Qa'im border crossing, while Hezbollah and the Haidarion, Fatimion and Zeinabiyun militias had control of Mayadin, west of Abu Kamal, both on the south bank of the Euphrates River.
+Since the end of 2017, the Iraqi Popular Mobilization Forces, which are linked to the Iranian Islamic Revolutionary Guard Corps (IRGC), had control of the al-Qa'im border crossing, while Hezbollah and the Haidarion, Fatemiyoun and Zainebiyoun militias had control of Mayadin, west of Abu Kamal, both on the south bank of the Euphrates River.
 The Syrian Democratic Forces (SDF) had control of the north bank.

 Fox News reported on 4 September that a new “classified Iranian project”, the Imam Ali military base, was being constructed near Abu Kamal, which was confirmed by satellite images.

 On 30 September 2019, after eight years of closure, Syria and Iraq reopened the Al-Qa'im border crossing between Abu Kamal and Al-Qa'im.

+On 27 October 2023 the US carried out air strikes against bases near the town that it claimed were being used by Islamic Revolutionary Guard Corps.
+The US said that these were in response to Iranian backed attacks on its bases in the region.

+On 10 December 2024, the opposition force announced the capture of Al-Bukamal.

 Climate

 Abu Kamal has a hot desert climate (BWh) in the Köppen–Geiger climate classification system.